open-mmlab/mmocr/docs/en/basic_concepts/inferencers.md

 There are many ways to initialize a model.

 - To infer with MMOCR's pre-trained model,  you can pass its name to `model`.
 The weights will be automatically downloaded and loaded from OpenMMLab's model zoo.
-Check [Weights](../modelzoo.md#weights) for available model names.

   ```python
   >>> from mmocr.apis import TextDetInferencer